CTSRD-CHERI/cheribuild/README.md

                         Skip the install step (only do the build) (default: 'False') --skip-build, --no-skip-build
-                        Skip the build step (only do the install) (default: 'False') --compilation-db, --cdb
+                        Skip the build step (only do the install) (default: 'False') --only-dependencies, --no-only-dependencies
+                        Only build dependencies of targets, not the targets themselves (default: 'False') --compilation-db, --cdb
                         Create a compile_commands.json file in the build dir (requires Bear for non-CMake projects) (default: 'False')